 - 1 cup “safe” semi-sweet chocolate chips see post for suggestions

 - 1-3/4 cup mini marshmallows

-- 1/4 cup “safe” margarine
+- 1/4 cup “safe” margarine see post for suggestions

 - 1 teaspoon vanilla extract

 - Remove from heat and add the vanilla extract.
-Immediately pour half of the hot mixture into the bowl with the sunflower butter and mix it until it is smooth.
-Pour into the foil lined pan.
-Stir the remaining marshmallow mixture into the bowl with the chocolate chips.
-Stir until the chocolate chips are melted and mixture is smooth.
+Immediately pour half of the hot mixture (2 cups) into the bowl with the sunflower butter and half into the bowl with the chocolate chips.
+Using a rubber spatula, stir the sunflower butter mixture until it is smooth.
+Pour into the foil lined pan and spread evenly.
+Next, mix the chocolate chips and hot mixture together until the chocolate chips are melted and the mixture is smooth.
 Immediately spread over the sunflower butter layer.

 - Cool completely in the refrigerator, about 1 hour.
 Remove from the pan and place the chocolate layer down on a cutting board.
 Remove the foil.
 Cut into 1 inch squares.
 Store in an air tight container.

 Please rate it and comment below!
 And don’t forget to take a photo, tag @eatingwithfoodallergies and hashtag it #eatingwithfoodallergies on Instagram so we can see it!